IASA2/NomCom-Guidance/2018 Nomcom Guidance.md

 ## LLC Board Director Role
 The attached document (draft at https://github.com/IASA2/NomCom-Guidance/blob/master/IETF%20LLC%20Board%20Director%20Role.md) describes the desired expertise for the LLC Board Director role.
 It seems unlikely each candidate will individually bring all of the expertise listed therein.
 So the NomCom may wish to focus on a balance among the desired qualifications across the three selected candidates, as a combined slate with complimentary skills and experience.

+In particular, the directors may need to travel to board meetings multiple times per year.
+The number of meetings per year, their locations, decisions about co-locating them with IETF meetings, and availability of travel funding will be decided at the board’s discretion with input from the IETF community.

 ## Candidates from Outside the IETF Community
 It seems likely that some candidates will come from outside the regular IETF community.
 As a result, the NomCom's call for IETF community feedback for those candidates may result in a minimal response.
 The NomCom will therefore in some cases need to work to solicit feedback from outside of the IETF community, perhaps including by asking candidates to send the names of references to the NomCom, by reviewing LinkedIn profiles, etc.